marmonkin/portfolio/README.md

 [![Play on itch.io](https://img.shields.io/badge/Play_on-itch.io-FA5C5C?style=for-the-badge&logo=itchdotio)](https://realkam1.itch.io/spaceship-cannoneer)

+Spaceship Cannoneer is a small strategy game made in Godot, where you take command of a giant spaceship, lost deep in enemy sector, where the only way to survive is to defend yourself from waves of enemies, slowly approaching for an attack. <br>

 For this project I was selected as part of a small team to develop Spaceship Cannoneer for an external client, [Kalla Gameworks](https://www.kallagameworks.com/), which was intended for presentation to a partner company. <br>
 We were given a lot of creative liberty on this one, having only an old GDD for a different game as a reference, which is why we were having frequent meetings with Kalla Gameworks representative to discuss the changes and future course of development.